Overbooked Flight Compensation

 Which Flights Are Covered by EU261?

 Regulation EU 261/2004 provides broad passenger protection throughout Europe.
-It applies to all flights departing from any EU airport, regardless of the airline.
-It also covers all flights arriving at EU airports when operated by EU-based airlines.
+It applies to all flights departing from any EU airport, regardless of whether the airline is an EU airline or a non EU airline.
+For flights arriving at EU airports, coverage depends on the airline operating the flight: only flights operated by an EU airline are covered, while those operated by a non EU airline are not.
 The regulation also includes airlines from Iceland, Norway, and Switzerland.
+Coverage applies to flights within the EU as well as certain flights connecting to or from the EU.

 For more details, see the table below: